 I’ve been using the Set List Maker iOS app since 2013.
-This app has a wealth of features for the practicing / gigging band and has been an invaluable timesaver.
+This app has a wealth of features for the practicing / gigging band and has become an invaluable timesaver.

 Prior to Set List Maker, I would always bring a folder full of printed pages and notes to rehearsals, and make copies for my bandmates.
 With our growing repertoire, it was an ever-increasing waste of time scrounging through the folder before playing a new song.